Home

 Elevated levels of LDL are usually a result of eating too many foods containing high amounts of saturated or Trans fats.
 Saturated fats are found mainly in foods such as fatty meats, milk, cheese and butter.
 Trans Fats however, are most commonly found in dairy products and certain meats such as beef or lamb.

-Reducing the levels of can lead to many health benefits such as the decrease in risk of Heart disease, heart attacks and strokes.
+Reducing the levels of LDL can lead to many health benefits such as the decrease in risk of Heart disease, heart attacks and strokes.

 HDL Cholesterol (High density lipoprotein)